aduial/jfx-ithildin-old/README.md

 -- functionality to import such private entries received from others

--- open for suggestions ...
+-- etc (open for suggestions ...)

 If you want to build this project: though there's still an .idea subdirectory in here, I switched to using Netbeans because Intellij is payed software for which I happen to have a license, but not everyone does, while Netbeans is free.

-If you issue a "clean and build" command, the libraries are packaged in the jar file, but the eldamo.sqlite database file is not, because that would render it impossibe to write to it.
-To distribite the application, put a copy of the eldamo.sqlite file in the same directory as the Ithildin.jar file, that should work fine.
+If you issue a "clean and build" command, the libraries are packaged in the _Ithildin-dist.jar_ under the dist directory.
+The _eldamo.sqlite_ database file is not packaged in there because that would render it impossibe to write to it.
+To distribite the application, put a copy of the _eldamo.sqlite_ file together with the _Ithildin-dist.jar_ the same directory as the Ithildin.jar file; open your command line / terminal program, navigate to that directory and enter

+*java -jar Ithildin-dist.jar*

 If you want to join this development let me know via the Skype discussion group or on the Languages of Middle-Earth group.